WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 ### Current System
 The current system is an 8-channel Sennheiser EW300 G3 system, which was purchased in 2010:
-* Currently 8 channels with a theoretical maxiumum of 12 and realistic maximum of 10.
+* Currently, 8 channels with a theoretical maximum of 12 and realistic maximum of 10.
 * Fully analogue
 * Uses the unreliable 3.5mm jack connector
 * Uses fixed antennas that are complex or expensive to replace
-* Not water resistant in any way
+* Not water-resistant in any way
 * Needs a 6u flight case rack which is bulky and heavy
   * Takes up 1u of rack space per 2 channels
   * Needs the use of a distribution amplifier

+We will keep the current radio mic system as a backup system and to be used for environments with higher wear and tear, such as The Improv Musical.
+These will be used with the current two handheld microphones and existing 12 headset microphones (mini XLR with a 3.5mm adapter).
+In the future, we may also purchase four 3-pin LEMO to 3.5mm adapters so that the old system and new system can be used concurrently to avoid hiring from the WAC.

+This will likely be continued until maintenance costs become too high.

 ### Alternatives

-We have considered the following alternatives:
+Whilst we have looked at a range of systems, we have seriously considered the following alternatives due to these being within budget and having our desired feature set:
 * Shure ULX-D: ULXD4, ULXD4D, ULXD4Q
 * Sennheiser EW-DX: EW-DX EM2, EW-DX EM2 DANTE, EW-DX EM 4 DANTE